 HeartCry has given several scholarships to indigenous ministers so that they may study in seminaries here in the U.S. and abroad.
 Pastors and missionaries from Belarus, Nepal, India, Peru, Jordan, and Romania have benefited from this ministry to this point.

 China Bridge Conferences

-Every two months for the last several years HeartCry has sent preachers and teachers to Los Angeles and Toronto to preach to the Mandarin-speaking Chinese community.
+Every two months for the last several years HeartCry has sent preachers and teachers to the USA and Canada to preach to the Mandarin-speaking Chinese community.
 These sermons are then uploaded to various websites that are available to Chinese Christians in China and throughout the world (approximately one billion people worldwide speak Mandarin).
-Last year, it was decided to work exclusively through the Toronto location.
 The primary objective is to teach sound theology and practice to the Chinese Christians around the globe.
 Some of the main themes have been: the doctrine of God, the gospel of Jesus Christ, repentance and faith, regeneration, justification, and sanctification.
 A few years ago, Dr. Sam Waldron and others taught through the 1689 London Baptist Confession for more than a year.
 Brother Paul Washer has been teaching through the doctrine of God for the last two years.
-We currently have two hundred and thirty-five sermons available, and the project has accumulated Chinese listeners from around the world.
+We currently have hundreds of sermons available, and the project has accumulated Chinese listeners from around the world.